US House panel votes to hold Steve Bannon in contempt | DW | 20.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The January 6 select committee in Congress has unanimously voted to hold Steve Bannon in contempt of Congress.
-Rep. Liz Cheney called Trump's post-election posture "a prescription for national self-destruction."
+The January 6 select committee in Congress has unanimously voted to hold Steve Bannon, former White House adviser and a key ally of ex-President Donald Trump, in contempt of Congress.

 The Tuesday evening vote sends the contempt resolution to the full House, which is expected to vote on the measure Thursday